git-224/website-source/webpages/archives.md

 If the name is known, but not the service number, then click on the Name tab, select Army and then enter as much detail as possible.
 The more detail, the smaller the number of results.

 If the Service Number is known then this will give the details immediately.
-From this summary a certificate can be printed, and a link to the National Archives site is provided.
+From this summary a certificate can be printed.

 ## Searching for Service Records on the National Archives Website